NetApp/eseries-perf-analyzer/README.md

   The Web Services Proxy installation includes a GUI component that can be utilized to manage the newest E-Series systems (systems running firmware levels 11.40 and above), which may or may not work for your environment.

   By default we will utilize default credentials for accessing the Web Services Proxy (*admin/admin*).
-These credentials may be updated, but you will need to update the credentials file for the collector script when doing so (** *&lt;install_dir&gt;/collector/config.json* **).
+These credentials should be updated, but you will also need to update the credentials file for the collector script when doing so (** *&lt;install_dir&gt;/collector/config.json* **).
 These credentials can optionally be passed as arguments to the collector script (*-u USERNAME -p PASSWORD*) which will cause the *config.json* credentials to be ignored.
 Environment variables for this purpose are exposed in the docker-compose.yml file's stats_collector section.

 ## Supporting Tools
 Installing each of these components and configuring them properly on an arbitrary OS version can be difficult.
 Rather than